hakuei0115/captchaAI/README.md

 ## User Guide

-You only need to use tesseract-web.py and tesseract-web-many.py.
+You only need to use app.py and tesseract-web.py.
 Below are the usage instructions.

+- app

+  - Run app.py to open the webpage.
+In your browser, navigate to [http://127.0.0.1:5000](http://127.0.0.1:5000).
+Once on the webpage, input a `number`, click "Submit" to initiate the web crawling process.
+The results will be displayed on the webpage.
+If `None` appears, it means the entered value is incorrect; please re-enter a valid one.
+To close the webpage, use `Ctrl + C` in the terminal.
 - tesseract-web

   - Simply modify the variable `number` with the desired value and execute the script.
 If the process is unexpectedly interrupted, you can restart it.
-- tesseract-web-many
-  - This script allows you to scrape multiple business registration numbers at once and save the results to a txt file.

 If you have any problem, just email me.